- Have a good quality of life

 Section 6: Processing Times and Costs

 The processing time for a work Permit in Canada can differ depending on several factors, like the applicant’s country of residence.
 Permit type and the application’s fullnessUsually, the processing time for the work permit in Canada takes some weeks to several months.
-While applying for Canadian work permits, the candidates need to pay work permit fees of $155 and an additional fee of $85 for biometrics.
+Applicants are required to pay standard work permit and biometrics fees as per IRCC guidelines.

 Section 7: Pathways to Permanent Residency

-Applicants who are working in Canada on a valid work permit are eligible to become permanent residents of Canada.
+Applicants working in Canada on a valid work permit may become eligible for permanent residency through specific immigration programs.
 Once the applicants become Canada’s permanent residents, they can immensely benefit from various elements.
 Applicants can get the Freedom to work anywhere in Canada, there are no restrictions, they can very well work with any employer in any of the provinces.
 They get access to universal healthcare, Social programs, educational benefits, along with a pathway to Citizenship in Canada.To become a permanent resident, the applicant must follow the following steps:

 Gain Canadian Work Experience: